chuckstack/chuckstack.github.io/src-ls/blog-live-markdown-world.md

 - Documents can be easily added to a repository (where the documentation is most relevant) and changes can be tracked and reviewed right next to the code/configuration.
 - The pull request review system is far superior to anything in word/gdoc for creating, reviewing, and publishing works.
 - Markdown editors like vscode, [obsidian](https://obsidian.md), and almost any modern text editor are as good as word/gdocs for transferring knowledge via formatted text.
-- We use aichat constantly.
+- We use [AIChat](./tool-aichat.md) constantly.
 We can pass in markdown with no additional effort into any LLM of choice:
   - example: aichat -f somedoc.md -- please create a 3-question quiz on this material to check for general understanding
 - Markdown docs can easily be turned into private and public project websites using tools like [mdbook](https://rust-lang.github.io/mdBook/) with virtually no effort and almost no tooling.
 The resulting mdbook website augments the git pull request for edits from the whole team by providing a quick edit link on every page.